JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

     - Parsley, chopped (for garnish)
     - Cooked Japanese short-grain rice (about 1.5 cups)

-**Instructions:**

-1. **Prepare Ingredients:**
+**Prepare Ingredients:**

 - Mince onion, celery, and carrots into small pieces.
 - Heat olive oil over medium heat.
 Add crushed garlic and bay leaves.
 - Sauté onion and celery until almost translucent, then add carrots and cook until tender.

-2. **Cook Meat Mixture:**
+**Cook Meat Mixture:**

 - Add ground beef and pork, breaking it up and cooking until no longer pink.
 - Season with salt and pepper, then add curry powder and stock.
 Ensure the liquid covers the ingredients; add more if needed.
 - Bring to a boil, skim off foam and fat, then reduce heat to medium-low and cook for 5 minutes.
 - Add tonkatsu sauce, ketchup, and 2 Tbsp butter.
 Cook until the sauce reduces and the bottom of the pan is visible, about 10 minutes.

-3. **Assemble Doria:**
+**Assemble Doria:**

 - Grease a baking dish with the remaining butter.
 Place steamed rice in the dish.
 - Add the meat mixture on top, followed by Mozzarella and Romano cheese.
 Sprinkle panko on top for a crispy texture.

-4. **Broil:**
+**Broil:**

 - Preheat oven to broil for 5 minutes.
 Broil for 2–3 minutes until the cheese melts and the top is golden brown.
 Alternatively, bake until golden brown.
 - Garnish with chopped parsley and serve immediately.

 ## One-Pan Chicken and Shimeji Plate